ThriveCart is THE BEST Payment Gateway for Digital Products

 Once you choose a template, editing the page is fairly straightforward.

 The page editor is very simple.
-It features key elements on the right, pre-built blocks in the middle, and more advanced color and border style options on the left.
+It has key elements on the right, pre-built blocks in the middle, and more advanced color and border style options on the left.

-You don’t even need to bother with those if you don’t want.
+You don’t even need to bother with those if you don’t want to.
 Just drag whatever you want into the middle and edit.

-The benefit here is that most other carts are a bit more complicated, so ThriveCart’s simplicity makes your life way easier.
+The benefit here is that most other carts are a bit more complicated, so their simplicity makes your life way easier.

 You won’t be smashing your head against the table trying to edit pages.